Title IX for Students

 Title IX of the Education Amendment of 1972, (20 U.S.C. §§ 1681 et seq., 35 CFR Part 106.) is a federal law that protects individuals at institutions that receive federal funds, from discrimination and harassment on the basis of gender.
 Sexual harassment is considered a form of sex discrimination under Title IX.
 This law also promotes gender equity in all aspects of educational programs and activities.

-What is sexual harassment and sexual violence?
+What is sexual harassment?

 A number of acts fall into the category of sexual violence including, but not limited to rape, sexual assault, sexual battery, and sexual coercion.
 For the complete definition, policies, and procedures related to sexual harassment, please see resources on the left hand side of this page.

 What is interpersonal violence?

 The use of physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual or economic abuse directed towards a partner in an intimate relationship.
 Including any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.
 Interpersonal Violence can be a single act or a pattern of behavior in relationships.
 Intimate partner relationships are defined as short or long-term relationships (current or former) between persons intended to provide some emotional/romantic and/or physical intimacy.
 Interpersonal Violence includes:

 Dating Violence & Domestic Violence - A pattern of controlling behaviors used by one partner to control the other partner.
 There are many forms of dating and domestic violence: